Liaojinghui/seminar-slides/slide.md

 # Problems before everything

-Should a middlewire touch the user account?
+Should a middleware touch the user account?

 # Secrecy Escrow